BigMindLab/DEA-Pipeline/README.md

-# RNAseq-Pipeline
+# RNAseq Pipeline
-BigMind's Workflow for Transcriptomic Analysis
+Workflow for Accurate and Reproducible Transcriptomic Analysis

 ## Contributors